-A lot of computer users have decided to invest in Microsoft’s Surface products, and that’s not a bad idea because the Surface line of devices is still some of the best Windows 10 computers out there.
+Many computer users have decided to invest in Microsoft’s Surface products, and that’s not a bad idea because the Surface line of devices is still some of the best Windows 11/10 computers out there.
 Being at the top doesn’t mean constant smooth sailing, which is why some users have come across issues – like automatic and erratic screen dimming.

 Surface Pro screen dimming problem

-One of the most prominent problems has much to do with the Surface Pro 4.
-You see, there are times when the device will suffer from screen dimming issues, and this can be a real annoyance, especially for those who use their device on a regular basis.
+One of the most prominent problems has much to do with the Surface Pro.
+You see, there are times when the device will suffer from screen dimming issues, and this can be a real annoyance, especially for those who use their device regularly.

-If you’re lucky, you might even come across a new update from Intel themselves since the core components came from that company.
+If you’re lucky, you might even come across a new update from Intel themselves since the core components come from that company.

 Now, if you’re more interested in updating the graphics card driver, go to Device Manager and check from there.
 Just click on the Cortana button, type Device Manager Settings in the search box, then click on the option when it makes itself available.

 Alternatively, you can visit the Intel website to download the latest Intel graphics driver manually.

 2] Install new Graphics Card driver